 In this paper, we propose and develop a complete two factor authentication system using mobile phones instead of tokens or cards.
 The system consists of a server connected to a GSM modem and a mobile phone client running a J2ME application.
 Two modes of operation are available for the users based on their preference and constraints.
 The first is a stand-alone approach that is easy to use, secure, and cheap.
 The second approach is an SMS-based approach that is also easy to use and secure, but more expensive.
 The system has been implemented and tested.
+Initial results are very promising.

 In the next section we provide a general background about authentication factors and existing two factor authentication systems.
-Section III describes the proposed system, the OTP algorithm, client, server, and the database.
-Section IV provides results of testing the system.
-Section V concludes the paper and provides future work.
+Section 3 describes the proposed system, the OTP algorithm, client, server, and the database.
+Section 4 provides results of testing the system.
+In section 5 we conclude the paper and provide future work.